 Every kid should learn to play Uno.
-It’s marketed for ages seven and up, but the rules are easily adaptable for little ones.
+It’s marketed for ages 7 and up, but the rules are easily adaptable for younger children.
 With enough practice, they’ll be unleashing the Draw Four cards like pros.

 It’s often the simplest games that are best.
 Players take turns rolling color dice to see which snails to move in this cooperative game.
 Which snail will win?
 Oh, the suspense!
 Swap out one die with a regular die if you want to speed up the game and encourage number recognition.

 32. Feed the Woozle